What a nurse is

 - community health services

-There are several different types of nurse in Australia.
+There are several different types of nurses in Australia.
 The main differences involve the type of training they have done and their scope of practice.

 Enrolled nurses (ENs) complete a 2-year Diploma of Nursing through a vocational education provider, to meet the EN standards for practice.
 ENs work under the supervision of a registered nurse and cannot act alone.
 Typical duties include:

-- regularly recording patients’ temperature, pulse, blood pressure, respiration and so on
+- regularly recording patients’ temperature, pulse, blood pressure and respiration

 - assisting registered nurses and other team members with health education activities

-An enrolled nurse can become a registered nurse by doing further training.
+An enrolled nurse can become a registered nurse by completing further education.

-Registered nurses (RNs) complete a 3-year Bachelor of Nursing through a university to meet the RN standards for practice.
+Registered nurses (RNs) complete a 3-year Bachelor of Nursing or 2-year Master of Nursing through a university to meet the RN standards for practice.
 They have more responsibilities than an EN, and their scope of practice can include:

 - assessing patients